Pawventures

 Position and postureContinuous

 The pain score algorithm is particularly impressive — PetPace’s AI analyzes combinations of movement patterns, rest behaviors, and vital sign changes to generate a pain index score that has been validated against veterinary pain assessments in clinical studies.
+New in V3.0 is epilepsy episode monitoring, which precisely records seizure events in epileptic dogs and provides veterinarians with critical data for more accurate diagnoses and tailored treatment plans.
+This makes PetPace the only consumer wearable that can objectively document seizure frequency and duration.

 Veterinary Integration